-48 Is your jurisdiction a party to the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES)?
+50 Is your jurisdiction a party to the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES)?

 Italy ratified the CITES Convention through Law No. 150/1992, which is enforced by the Ministry of the Environment.
 The Ministry of Economic Development is in charge of export and import licences.
-The Carabinieri and Guardia di Finanza (military enforcement units) both have competence on the enforcement of the Convention and Italian provisions on environmental protection (CITES).
+The Carabinieri and Guardia di Finanza (military enforcement units) both have competence on the enforcement of CITES.